| At least 50 people from at least five EU states attended this session,

 The construction industry pioneered outsourcing and using workers with

-(pseudo) `self-employed’ status to get around its responsibilities to
+(pseudo) `self-employed’ status to get around its responsibilities

 workers.